Due to the unique hazards

 environments that may include fall hazards.
 Accidents involving

-elevation equipment such as ladders and scaffolds are often serious,
+elevation equipment such as ladders, scaffolds, and aerial lifts are often serious,

 even fatal.
 Workers also risk falls from open deck edges.